Andy Van Vliet: Early and personal life

-College
+College career

 Van Vliet first attended the University of Wisconsin, where he studied Sociology and played for the Badgers in the Big Ten Conference.
 He was the sixth 7-footer in team history.
 In his freshman season in 2015–16, he sat out the season after the NCAA ruled him ineligible for not enrolling in college within a year of his high school graduation.

 In his sophomore season in 2016–17, Van Vliet played only 3.4 minutes a game, during which he averaged 1.3 points and 1.4 rebounds.
 In his junior season in 2017–18, he averaged 3.4 points and 1.4 rebounds per game.

-After transferring from Wisconsin to the College of William & Mary ('20), where he earned a degree in kinesiology and played for the Tribe in the Colonial Athletic Association (CAA), Van Vliet sat out his junior season in 2018-19 as a redshirt due to NCAA transfer rules.
+After transferring from Wisconsin to the College of William & Mary ('20), where he earned a degree in kinesiology and played for the Tribe in the Colonial Athletic Association (CAA), Van Vliet sat out his junior season in 2018–19 as a redshirt due to NCAA transfer rules.

 In his senior season in 2019–20, Van Vliet ranked second in the CAA in blocks per game (1.3), third in defensive rebounds (7.3), fourth in overall rebounds (8.7), fifth in field goal percentage (.461), and 13th in scoring (13.2).
 He ranked 17th nationally in defensive rebounds, 61st in overall rebounds, and 77th in rebounds per game.
 He was named CAA Player of the Week on November 18.
 He was named All-CAA Third Team.

 Professional career

 In 2020 he started his professional career with BC Šiauliai in the Lithuanian Basketball League, averaging 11.1 points, 5.8 rebounds (10th in the league), and 0.6 blocks per game.

-In 2021 Van Vliet joined the Israeli team Bnei Herzliya Basket in the Israeli Basketball Premier League, for whom he plays both power forward and center.
+In 2021 Van Vliet joined the Israeli team Bnei Herzliya Basket in the Israeli Basketball Premier League, for whom he played both power forward and center.

+On 1 August 2023 he signed with Trefl Sopot of the Polish Basketball League (PLK).

+On 1 January 2025 Van Vliet joined the Greek club Maroussi.

+On June 21, 2025, he signed with Rostock Seawolves of Basketball Bundesliga (BBL).